WeiChienHsu/DynamoDB_Note/README.md

 - With AWS Fargate, you no longer have to provision, configure, and scale clusters of virtual machines to run containers.

 - This removes the need to choose server types, decide when to scale your clusters, or optimize cluster packing.

-AWS Fargate removes the need for you to interact with or think about servers or clusters.
-Fargate lets you focus on designing and building your applications instead of managing the infrastructure that runs them.
+- AWS Fargate removes the need for you to interact with or think about servers or clusters.

+- Fargate lets you focus on designing and building your applications instead of managing the infrastructure that runs them.

 ***

 # AWS CodePipeline

+- AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.

+- CodePipeline automates the build, test, and deploy phases of your release process every time there is a code change, based on the release model you define.

+-  This enables you to rapidly and reliably deliver features and updates.

+-  You can easily integrate AWS CodePipeline with third-party services such as GitHub or with your own custom plugin.